 The Community, Healthcare, and Legal Interpreter program is a 49-hour course divided into two parts.
 The first part provides the prerequisite for the national medical interpreting certification and it is a 40-hour quality program based on The Community Interpreter® program for community and healthcare interpreters.
 The second part is 9 hours of legal interpreting concentrating on the code of ethics, protocols, and standards of the court interpreter.

 This is an interactive, skill-based program.
 The sessions ground you in what you need to know to work as a professional interpreter.
 The focus is on medical, school, and government or nonprofit service settings.
-With this program, you will receive a copy of the most comprehensive textbook and workbook in the field.
+With this program, you will purchase and use the most comprehensive textbook and workbook in the field.

 MODULE 1: THE PROFESSION